Cognigy/Documentation/docs/en/docs/ai/knowledge-ai/knowledge-ai.md

 2. Click **+New LLM.**
 3. Select the **text-davinci-003** model and provide a name.
 4. Click on **Save**.
-5. Select the **Azure OpenAI** connection which we have created when configuring the first LLM.
+5. Select the **Azure OpenAI** Connection which we have created when configuring the first LLM.
 6. Insert the **Resource Name**, **Deployment Name** and a mandatory **API Version**.
 Once you are done, the configuration should look similar to the following:

 <figure>
   <img class="image-center" src="{{config.site_url}}ai/knowledge-ai/images/davinci-configured.png" width="90%" />
 </figure>

-Congratulations 🔥 - you are done with the hard part.
 This part of the configuration does not need to be touched again.
 Let's now navigate to the **Project Settings** of your project to continue.

 ### Activate GenAI features
 You will now have to activate **Generative AI capabilities** for your project.